Kimkhoi3010/stock-logistics-reporting/stock_picking_report_valued/README.rst

 picking is done it's valued with quantity done, otherwise the picking is valued with reserved quantity.

+Additionally, you can configure each individual picking to be valued or not, regardless of the partner's configuration.
+This allows for more flexibility when generating delivery slips for different purposes or recipients.

 **Table of contents**

 .. contents::